-MEDIA-AS-THINGS was founded in 2018 by Mehrvarz and Muliaee during their practice-as-research in the Ph.D. program in Media Study, University at Buffalo, New York.
-The term “media-as-things” first was coined in 2018 in the course of writing a book chapter in which Mani and Maryam articulated it in the context of frameworks such as media archaeology, theories of thing, failure and affect theory.
-In their writing, “media-as-things” was developed to conceptualize the qualities of media when they perpetuate failure and to frame “broken-tech art” in which artist productively make use of failure in their work.
-This manifestation has been inspired by multiple texts/works by authors such as Flusser, McLuhan, Kittler, Latour, Harman, Brown, Shaviro, Marks, Boym, Parikka, Ernst, Emerson, and Sigert, among others.
+MEDIA-AS-THINGS collective was founded in 2018 by Mehrvarz and Muliaee during their practice-as-research in the Ph.D. program in Media Study, University at Buffalo, New York.
+The term “media-as-things” was coined/developed in 2018 in the course of their research/practice (a series of presentations, and media exhibitions in Buffalo), specifically when writing a book chapter titled “Media-as-Things: A Nonhistorical Nostalgia Through Failure”.
+In their chapter, Mehrvarz and Muliaee articulated “media-as-things” as a concept in the context of media archaeology, theories of thing, failure and affect theory to frame the qualities of media when they perpetuate failure and miscommunicate.
+In their thesis, “media-as-things” become the necessary condition for the realization/actualization of “broken-tech art” in which the artists productively deploy failure in their work.
+Mehrvarz’s and Muliaee’s collaborative manifestation for “media-as-things” has been inspired by the texts/works of authors such as Flusser, McLuhan, Kittler, Latour, Harman, Brown, Shaviro, Marks, Boym, Parikka, Ernst, and Sigert, among others.

-Media-as-things denotes to human-object relation in art when failure occurs.
+“Media-as-things” denotes to a different, new human-object relation in artworks when the failure occurs.
 Through failure, the object of media becomes a thing, presenting distinct qualities and aesthetics.
 Humans’ interaction with media-as-things is not anymore the same as it once was with media objects.
-In encounter with media-as-things, we are affected by the intensities of the failed machines that are amplified through failure.
-Media-as-things are like alien machines in the human world, and our relationship with them is no longer historical or cultural but becomes a private one.
+In an encounter with media-as-things, we are affected by the intensities of the failed machines that are amplified through failure.
+Media-as-things are like alien machines in the human world, and our relationship with them is no longer historical/cultural.

 © Muliaee and Mehrvarz, 2018